-Principle F - Managing risks and performance through robust internal control and strong public management safeguard against conflicts of interest or bias.
-The Council maintains a Forward Plan of Key decisions to maximise transparency and consultation.
+Principle F - Managing risks and performance through robust internal control and strong public management

-The writing of formal reports for Council, Cabinet and Committees follows a prescribed procedure which requires completion of specified content including Statutory Officer checks for legality, budgetary compliance, rationale, and risk.
-Reasons for all decisions must be given and these are recorded in the minutes.
-The Member and Officer Codes of Conduct and associated procedures act as a
+Preparation of formal reports for Council, Cabinet and Committees follows a prescribed procedure requiring completion of specified content including Statutory Officer checks for legality, budgetary compliance, rationale, and risk.
+Reasons for all decisions must be given, which are recorded in the minutes (subject to any amendments agreed by the body concerned).
+The Member and Officer Codes of